Filed Date: Sept. 2, 2022

 Clearinghouse coding complete

-On September 14, 2022, the Court of Common Pleas found for the plaintiffs and granted a TRO, enjoining enforcement of S.B.
+On September 14, 2022, the Court of Common Pleas granted a TRO, enjoining enforcement of S.B.
 23 for a period of 14 days.
-The Court concluded that it had subject-matter jurisdiction and that the plaintiffs had standing before turning to the merits.
-On the merits, the Court held that the plaintiffs were substantially likely to prevail as there is a fundamental right to abortion under the Ohio Constitution.
-The Court also found that S.B.
+The court found that the plaintiffs were substantially likely to prevail on the merits, as there was a fundamental right to abortion under the Ohio Constitution.
+The court also found that S.B.
 23 likely discriminated against pregnant women in violation of the Ohio Constitution's Equal Protection and Benefit Clause.
-Finally, the Court agreed with the plaintiffs that a failure to issue the TRO would result in irreparable harm.
+Finally, the court agreed with the plaintiffs that a failure to issue the TRO would result in irreparable harm.
+On September 27, 2022, the court extended the TRO an additional 14 days to October 12, 2022.

 Summary Authors